multidots/convert-classic-editor-to-gb-blocks/README.md

 ## Why we Started

-The Gutenberg was officially announced as a part of WordPress core with the v.5.0 "Bebo" [release](https://wordpress.org/news/2018/12/bebo/) on December 6, 2018.
-Since this release, if earlier version websites need to update to Guttenberg version, they have to convert posts into Gutenberg Blocks.
-The complex content from classic editor require a custom blocks to be built for successful conversion. 💭
+It is great idea to swith to Gutenberg Editor.
+But, when you switch to Gutenberg Editor, the content of classic editor will not be editable with the new Editor.
+To make it work, it is required to convert your content to Gutenberg compatible block.
+That is the problem we are trying to solve with "Convert Classic Editor to Gutenberg Blocks" script. 💭

 Let's have a look at how to use this plugin.